Juanma Lillo: No trophies in 37 years but Man City's new No.2 is Guardiola's mentor | Goal.com

 Juanma Lillo: No trophies in 37 years but Man City's new No.2 is Guardiola's mentor

-On the face of it, Manchester City's proposed new management may seem like a mismatch.
+On the face of it, Manchester City's new management may seem like a mismatch.

 In the top job remains Pep Guardiola, who has won league titles in Spain, Germany and England, putting together some of the greatest sides in history in the process.